 For the first time, OOA has fielded the Faculty Survey of Student Engagement (FSSE), a survey designed to complement the NSSE.
 The FSSE asks instructional staff about learning and development emphasis, student interactions, and how they spend their time in and out of the classroom.

-Data from the NSSE and FSSE was released in August and will be shared with the campus community in fall 2018.
+Data from the NSSE and FSSE was released in August.
+The OOA performed initial analysis of the data and released a summary of results and an overview webinar to the campus community in October 20188.
+Results are posted on the OOA website.
+A series of workshops examining data more closely with campus stakeholders has been scheduled for spring 2019.

-The Noel Levitz Student Satisfaction Inventory (SSI) and Adult Student Priorities Survey (ASPS): These two surveys were fielded to all YSU students in spring 2017, with a total response rate of 20%.
-In the SS8.
-Results are posted ASPS, students are asked on what is most important to them as well as how satisfied they are with different aspects of campus life.
-This information provides valuable feedback on where the university is best meeting students' needs, as well as where there are opportunities for